Updated: Jan 14

 Calculating return on investment is challenging for any marketing team and it's something we constantly grapple with at Think Alumni.

-In the summer of 2019 we ran a survey to ask re-enrolled (returning) students how alumni communications had influenced their decision to return to their College.
+We ran a survey to ask re-enrolled (returning) students how alumni communications had influenced their decision to return to their College.
 We were encouraged by the results that show alumni emails are the second-most important factor for returning students (positive word of mouth was the most important).

-Our survey went to over 10,000 alumni that had completed multiple courses at the same college with a long enough gap to exclude those who may be returning to a second year of study.
+Our survey went to over 10,000 alumni that had completed multiple courses at the same college with a long enough gap between courses to exclude those who may be returning to a second year of study.
 The results were fascinating and help demonstrate the benefits of alumni communications.

 In terms of increasing interest in returning to college, former students ranked “College and Alumni emails” as the second-most important factor.
 In order, they were: